Oliver's Cornwall

 You need to look upon Pencarrow as not just a garden but rather as an estate with a garden.
 If you have the time and interest, walk the drive as well as the extensive garden.
 If not, drive slowly to enjoy the lovely beech woods, the unexpected iron-age fortified farmstead and all the rhododendrons and azaleas on the way to the car park.

 The garden itself divides into two main parts.
 Lawns, mature trees and beds at the entrance front and a large formal parterre at the south front.
 And a walk through wild-flower woodland to Mole's Garden, a new stream garden, and on to the lake that feeds it and to North American woodland plantings.
 If you eat outside the Peacock Tearoom, beware hungry peacocks and doves.
+The garden opens in February for snowdrops; later, the bluebells in the beech woodland are superb.

-Just one of Pencarrow's many superb rhododendrons
+One of Pencarrow's many superb rhododendrons

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Penjerrick

 In April 2008 we took advantage of a Western Morning News '2 for the price of 1' offer to visit a couple of spring gardens near Mawnan Smith in the general area between Falmouth and the Helford River.
 Neither Carwinion nor Penjerrick could be said to rate anywhere compared to nearby Glendurgan and Trebah.
 Carwinion is perhaps an acceptable 1½ hour visit for its £4 entry charge.
 Penjerrick is appalling value even at its lower £2.50.
 And yet we had had quite high expectations.
 A visitor to my web site (I think his name is Tilo) was so taken by Penjerrick that his son Georg created a Penjerrick web site which raves about it and quotes expert Patrick Taylor and a Western Morning News reviewer doing the same.
 We don't.
 We suspect that the present owner, a descendant of the Robert Were Fox and Barclay Fox who created Penjerrick in the mid 18th century, is resentful that the National Trust refused to accept it in 1990 and wonder whether the present regime of 'benign neglect' stems from that.
 The result reflects her 'jungle' philosophy but means that ponds are clogged, paths are deep in mud and few shrubs bloom.
-Even by the house, which was the best-kept part of the garden - with bluebells, azaleas and tall firs - was thick with dog mess.
+Even by the house, which was the best-kept part of the garden - with bluebells, azaleas and tall firs - it was thick with dog mess.
 We fear that Penjerrick's underlying philosophy is less benign neglect, more contempt for the paying visitor.

 A fallen tree fern is a rare entertaining feature